 If you are having radiating pain in the arm or legs, it is best to first see a physical therapist.
 In most states, you can now see a physical therapist directly without having to go to a doctor first.
 Physical therapists are medical specialists in analyzing spinal and body movement.
 We can discover what is the root cause of your pain and treat it naturally, without the need for medication, injections or surgery.
 By restoring proper movement and strength through specialized techniques many back pains, neck pains and other musculoskeletal problems can be completely treated.

-If you are concerned about a possible herniated disc causing your symptoms or have a friend that has the above symptoms, call us today at Pevely, Farmington, Hazelwood & St. Charles MO centers to speak with one of our physical therapists.
+If you are concerned about a possible herniated disc causing your symptoms or have a friend that has the above symptoms, contact us today at Pevely, Farmington, Hazelwood & St. Charles MO centers to speak with one of our physical therapists.
 Discover how we can help you have a pain free and active life.